Coneriys/apache4/docs/content/reference/routing-configuration/http/middlewares/hmac.md

 ---
 title: "HMAC"
-description: "Traefik Hub API Gateway - The HMAC Middleware allows you secure your APIs using the HMAC mechanism."
+description: "apache4 Hub API Gateway - The HMAC Middleware allows you secure your APIs using the HMAC mechanism."
 ---

-!!! info "Traefik Hub Feature"
+!!! info "apache4 Hub Feature"
-    This middleware is available exclusively in [Traefik Hub](https://traefik.io/traefik-hub/).
-Learn more about [Traefik Hub's advanced features](https://doc.traefik.io/traefik-hub/api-gateway/intro).
+    This middleware is available exclusively in [apache4 Hub](https://apache4.io/apache4-hub/).
+Learn more about [apache4 Hub's advanced features](https://doc.apache4.io/apache4-hub/api-gateway/intro).

 This middleware validates a digital signature computed using the content of an HTTP request and a shared secret that is sent to the proxy using the `Authorization` or `Proxy-Authorization` header.